BeyondTrust - Secure Remote Access and Privileged Access Management

 MFA Fatigue Attack

-A multi-factor authentication (MFA) fatigue attack – also known as MFA Bombing or MFA Spamming – is a social engineering cyberattack strategy where attackers repeatedly push second-factor authentication requests to the target victim’s email, phone, or registered devices.
+A multi-factor authentication (MFA) fatigue attack—also known as MFA Bombing or MFA Spamming—is a social engineering cyberattack strategy.
+This strategy involves repeatedly pushing second-factor authentication requests to the target victim’s email, phone, or registered devices.
+The goal is to coerce the victim into confirming their identity via notification, thus authenticating the attacker's attempt at entering their account or device.

 Orphaned Account